 - United Kingdom

 No matter how you carry cash, you need a wallet that works for you.
-Depending on your lifestyle the best style could be a modular bifold with room for cash but an RFID-protected cardholder, or a MagSafe wallet that attaches to your phone for the 2 or 3 cards you need.
+Depending on your lifestyle the best style could be a modular bifold with room for cash but an RFID-protected cardholder, or a MagSafe cardholder that attaches to your phone for the 2 or 3 cards you need.
 Whatever your needs, Ekster has a model guaranteed to streamline your day.
 Discover the whole collection here.